jonprettyman/ocar-demo/doc/adr/0001-record-architecture-decisions.md

 ## Consequences

+Supporting personnel will have to "learn" yet another collaboration environment (github) and "lightweight" work process.

+Engineers and stakeholders will be able to see decision artifact changes over time using git based time machine tools (change history, diffs, etc.)

+With good commit hygiene and pull request processes, the motivation behind decisions and changes to decisions should be captured along with the decision.

+## More Reading
 See Michael Nygard's article, linked above.
 For a lightweight ADR toolset, see Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).

 See Spotify [Enginnering Blog